 Priority layers

 The IMO Performance Standard divides System Database information into three categories that determine what data is to be on the display: Display Base (always present on the display); Standard Display (the default display); and all other information (displayed on demand).
-(MSC.530(106), Appendix 2).
+(MSC.530(106)/Rev.1, Appendix 2).

 There are 9 basic priority layers for the drawing sequence of the data on the display, ordered from higher to lower priorities in the list below: